 Property Owner Liability

-Deadlines for Indiana, PA Slip and Fall Claims
+What is the Deadline for Indiana, PA Slip and Fall Claims?

 Pennsylvania law does contain other requirements in certain cases, such as in the case of personal injury claims against government entities.
-In that case, injury victims have only six months to give notice to the government body that they intend to file a personal injury claim.
+In that case, injury victims have only six months to give a statutory written notice to the government body, or the claim could be barred.

 Contact a Western, PA Slip and Fall Attorney for Advice